top of page

 The MeV Summer School is intended to improve the training of engineers and applied scientists involved in the design, licensing and operation of a 21st century nuclear energy industry through a multi-faceted learning approach of lectures, tours, and other activities.
 The school is organized through the cooperation of multiple stakeholders with a shared goal of building a strong workforce to support global nuclear expansion.

-The 2023 MeV school will be organized by Idaho National Laboratory with the theme of Old Meets New: Legacy and Modern Analysis Methods and Tools for Nuclear Applications.
+The 2024 MeV school will be organized by Argonne National Laboratory with the theme of Advanced Reactor Physics and Modeling and Simulation: Bridging Theories, Tools, and Practice.
 The faculty will be drawn from top experts in academia, industry, and government.
 The general organization and conduct of the school will be overseen by an international board of senior experts.
 A local secretariat will provide technical, logistical, and administrative support to students and faculty.

 The MeV Summer School will provide upcoming and current engineers and scientists with advanced studies in integrated modeling, experimentation, and validation to develop an understanding of the current and future challenges facing nuclear energy advancement.
 Successful students will leave with a holistic, forward-looking view of MeV that cannot be provided by any other current curriculum.
 The school provides a forum for drawing the best topical expertise from around the globe.
 It is the aim of the school to foster the development of a next-generation network of scientists and engineers capable of advancing nuclear energy in the 21st century through integrated modeling and experimentation.